peterjliu/imgfun/README.md

-Python (NumPy) code to perform k-means clustering on the pixels of an image.
+Python (NumPy) and Torch7 code to perform k-means clustering on the pixels of an image.

-Check out the iPython notebook for example usage.
-Note the example requires more standard packages for viewing the images.
+This was an exercise mainly to compare torch7 with numpy.

+kmeans.ipynb -- Python version
+torch-kmeans.ipynb -- Torch7 version